Our staff of pet lovers. You’ll adore every one of them, we promise.

 We think Leo’s Pet Care is pretty darn special, and it’s because of folks like these.
 Please, take a moment and get to know the family who will be taking care of your little furry ones.

-Greg Magnusson is the chief veterinarian and founder of Leo’s Pet Care, which is named after his 8 year old son Leo.
-Dr. Magnusson is a native of Vancouver, Canada and earned his DVM degree on the wide open prairie of Saskatoon, Saskatchewan over 15 years ago.
-Voted 2013 and 2014 Indy A-List “Best Veterinarian in Indianapolis”, and the highest rated veterinarian in the state on all three of Angie’s List, Yelp! and Google reviews, Dr. Magnusson’s approach to veterinary medicine is refreshingly direct, authentic, and honest.
+Greg Magnusson is the chief veterinarian and founder of Leo’s Pet Care, which is named after his son Leo.
+Dr. Magnusson is a native of Vancouver, Canada and earned his DVM degree on the wide open prairie of Saskatoon, Saskatchewan.
+Voted Indy A-List and Indy Star “Best Veterinarian in Indianapolis”, and the highest rated veterinarian in the state on all three of Angie’s List, Yelp! and Google reviews, Dr. Magnusson’s approach to veterinary medicine is refreshingly direct, authentic, and honest.
 You can count on Dr. M to give you a completely down-to-Earth opinion of your pet’s current health status, a clear explanation of every option available to you, and easy to understand advice to help you make all the best choices for your furry family members.

-Jen Dorfmeyer, veterinary assistant extraordinaire, and practice manager of our College and 106th Street location in Indianapolis, has been with Leo’s Pet Care since day one.
+Jen Dorfmeyer, veterinary assistant extraordinaire, founding member of the Leo’s family, and lead staff trainer, has been with our practice since day one.
 Jen is a compassionate, generous soul, a side of the road animal rescuer, and a consummate professional.
-Dr. Magnusson trusts Jen to manage every last aspect of our practice, from operations through patient care and client happiness.
 When you meet her, you will understand immediately why you can trust her absolutely with your beloved pets.